Learning-based data-enabled moving horizon estimation with application to membrane-based biological wastewater treatment process: Preliminaries

-Koopman operator theory (\cite{koopman1931hamiltonian}) is originally developed for autonomous systems, which provides a promising framework for describing dynamics of nonlinear systems using a linear representation by lifting the original system states into a higher-dimensional space.
-For nonlinear controlled systems in \eqref{eq:sys}, an exact Koopman representation has the following form (\cite{iacob2024koopman}):
+Koopman operator theory (\cite{koopman1931hamiltonian}) was originally developed for {the} autonomous systems, which provides a promising framework for describing the dynamics of {the} nonlinear systems using a linear representation by lifting the original system states into a higher-dimensional space.
+For {the} nonlinear controlled systems in \eqref{eq:sys}, an exact Koopman model has the following form (\cite{iacob2024koopman}):